Boris Kodjoe

-Boris Frederic Cecil Tay-Natey Ofuatey-Kodjoe (/ˈkoʊdʒuː/; born March 8, 1973) is a German actor and former model, based in the United States.
+Boris Frederic Cecil Tay-Natey Ofuatey-Kodjoe (/ˈkoʊdʒuː/; born March 8, 1973) is an Austrian-German actor and former model, based in the United States.
 His breakthrough role was as sports-courier agent Damon Carter on the Showtime drama series Soul Food (2000-2004).
 His other notable television roles include Dr. Will Campbell on CBS's Code Black, Phil Miller on The Last Man on Earth, Robert Sullivan on Station 19, and a fictionalized version of himself on Real Husbands of Hollywood.

 Kodjoe has also appeared in films such as Love & Basketball (2000), Brown Sugar (2002), Surrogates (2009), Resident Evil: Afterlife (2010) and its sequel Resident Evil: Retribution (2012), and the animated film Ferdinand (2017).
 He is a two-time NAACP Image Award nominee, Outstanding Supporting Actor in a Drama Series for Soul Food and Outstanding Supporting Actor in a Comedy Series for Real Husbands of Hollywood.

 Early life and education

-Kodjoe was born in Vienna, Austria, the son of Ursula, a German psychologist of Jewish descent, and Eric Kodjoe, a Ga-Dangme Ghanaian physician.
+Kodjoe was born in Vienna, Austria, the son of Ursula, a German psychologist of Jewish descent, and Eric Kodjoe, a Ghanaian (Fante)/(Ga) physician.
 His namesake is the Russian poet and writer Boris Pasternak.
 Kodjoe's matrilineal great-grandmother was Jewish and was murdered in the Holocaust; his maternal grandmother survived the war in hiding.

 Kodjoe's parents divorced when he was six years old, and he moved to Germany at that time.
-He grew up in the town of Gundelfingen, near Freiburg im Breisgau.
+He grew up in the town of Gundelfingen, near Freiburg im Breisgau and his birthplace in Austria.

 He attended Virginia Commonwealth University on a tennis scholarship and graduated with a bachelor's degree in marketing in 1996.
 A four-year letterman on the Rams' men's tennis team, he is currently ninth in school history with 75 career singles wins.
 Tied for third in doubles victories with 66, he was paired with Jonas Elmblad on 37 of them, also third all-time.
 His brother Patrick Kodjoe played for VCU's basketball team.
 A back injury ended Boris' tennis aspirations, but he was quickly signed as a model and, soon after, entered acting.
 In 1995, he was featured in TLC's music video for "Red Light Special".